What is Issue Tracking?

-Issue tracking is a critical and an inevitable aspect of project management and, in the absence of a proper tools and procedures for tracking them, issue management can become a difficult and cumbersome task.
+Issue tracking is a critical and an inevitable aspect of project management and, in the absence of a proper tool and procedures for tracking them, issue management can become a difficult and cumbersome task.
 A very basic and a very simple tool that comes in handy during issue management is an issue tracking log.
-From Bright Hub’s Media Gallery you can download a free issue tracking log example (in Excel), and use it for maintaining a log of the issues that confront your project.
-Once you’ve downloaded the issue tracking log, you can read through the instructions here on how to use this Excel template.
+From Bright Hub’s Media Gallery you can download a free issue tracking template for Excel and use it for maintaining a log of the issues that confront your project.
+Once you’ve downloaded the issue tracking log, you can read through the instructions below on how to use this Excel template.

 - Reference No: Each of the issues must be assigned a unique reference number which will facilitate easy identification of the issue.